vinayakyengandul/greytrix-ui-kit/README.md

   - **color** - Color - The color to use when drawing the icon.
 Defaults to the current IconTheme color, if any.
 - Example

-  - Step 1 : Import core in files that it will be used:
+  - Step 1 : Import greytrix_ui_kit in files that it will be used:

   ```dart
       import 'package:greytrix_ui_kit/greytrix_ui_kit.dart';